States at the Wheel: Angela Antonelli on What’s Hot, What’s Complicated, and What’s Coming for Auto-IRA Programs

 On the optimistic side, Angela sees a movement that has generated genuine spillover effects — from the state programs themselves to the broader national conversation about savings and wealth building.
 She points to the rise of Trump accounts and the growing emergency savings conversation as areas where state program advocacy has helped shift the national focus toward “helping families become more financially secure, to build wealth, to level that playing field, to reduce income inequality.”

 She also points to the data showing that state Auto IRA programs have induced new private-sector retirement plan formation.
-Research from Georgetown’s CRI has found that states requiring employers to facilitate workplace savings have induced at least 30,000 firms to establish retirement plans — a market development benefit that complements direct program participation.
+Research from Georgetown’s CRI has found that states requiring employers to facilitate workplace savings have induced at least 30,000 firms in just four of the program states to establish retirement plans — a market development benefit that complements direct program participation.

 The budgetary benefits, long a consideration for state leaders, are increasingly visible: workers who save for retirement are more likely to be less dependent on safety net programs later in life, more able to delay Social Security claiming, and in a position to supplement their income in retirement.
 Angela also flags asset tests — “archaic” provisions that can penalize low-income savers by disqualifying them from benefits when they accumulate even modest savings — as a federal policy issue that needs revisiting.

 A lot of reforms can take decades to come to fruition.
-What we’ve accomplished because of what state programs have helped to propel — in just really the past decade — is just spectacular.
+What state programs have helped to propel — in just the past decade — is spectacular.”

 — Angela Antonelli